-The authorities heavily suppressed the rights to freedom of expression, association and peaceful assembly, as well as freedom of religion and belief, and imprisoned scores of individuals who voiced dissent.
+The human rights situation in Iran severely deteriorated.
+The authorities suppressed the rights to freedom of expression, association and peaceful assembly, as well as freedom of religion and belief, and imprisoned hundreds of people who voiced dissent.
 Trials were systematically unfair.
-Torture and other ill-treatment was widespread and committed with impunity.
-Floggings, amputations and other cruel punishments were carried out.
-The authorities endorsed pervasive discrimination and violence based on gender, political opinion, religious belief, ethnicity, disability, sexual orientation and gender identity.
-Hundreds of people were executed, some in public, and thousands remained on death row.
+Torture and other ill-treatment were widespread and committed with impunity.
+Floggings, amputations and other cruel, inhuman and degrading punishments were carried out.
+The authorities sanctioned pervasive discrimination and violence based on gender, political opinion, religious belief, ethnicity, sexual orientation, gender identity, and disability.
+Executions took place, sometimes in public, and thousands remained on death row.
 They included people who were under the age of 18 at the time of the crime.

 Death penalty status

 Retains the death penalty in law

 Analysis, opinion, personal stories and more.

 Reports, briefings, urgent actions and UN submissions